H4R335HR/paatshala/README.md

 - **Smart Dependencies** — Auto-fetches prerequisites (e.g., tasks list before submissions)
 - **Threaded Fetching** — Parallel requests for faster data extraction
 - **Organized Output** — All files saved to `output/course_<id>/` subfolders
+- **Web GUI** — Beautiful browser-based interface with tables and downloads

 ## What It Does